A Day in the Life with Your Intern

-What it actually looks like when a solopreneur runs their business with an AI digital hire.
+What a real day looks like when they carry the recurring load.
 Hour by hour, task by task.

 7:45 AM — Before you open your laptop

-Overnight, Intern scanned your inbox for anything urgent, flagged two client emails that need a response before noon, and prepped a one-page brief for your 10 AM call with a prospect.
-By the time you sit down with coffee, your morning is already organized.
+Overnight, they scanned your inbox for anything urgent, flagged two client emails that need a response before noon, and prepped a one-page brief for your 10 AM call with a prospect.
+By the time your first call is close, your morning is already organized.

 8:30 AM — Morning check-in

-You open Slack and Intern has posted a summary in your #daily channel:
+You open Slack and they have posted a summary in your #daily channel:

 You didn't ask for any of this.
-Intern learned your Monday routine after the first week and now runs it automatically.
+They learned your Monday routine after the first week and now run it automatically.

 9:15 AM — Email triage